-REST stands for Representational State Transfer, it's a constrained resource based usage for web services, main principles (constrains) are:
+REST stands for Representational State Transfer, it's a constrained resource-based usage for web services, main principles (constrains) are:

-- Clients request operations over server-side resources (identified by URIs), these operations are only: Create, Read, Update and Delete (CRUD), they are mapped to HTTP request methods. - Resource contents are transferred in XML, HTML or JSON representations. - Servers are stateless in the sense they do not store information about clients dialogue context.
+- Clients request operations over server-side resources (identified by URIs), such operations are: Create, Read, Update and Delete (CRUD), and they are mapped to HTTP request methods. - Resource contents are transferred in XML, HTML or JSON representations. - Servers are stateless in the sense they do not store information about clients' dialogue context.
 Therefore, on every request clients must provide all required context data. - If the server has a state, then that state context must be represented by an addressable resource (URI), clients may then refer that state context on requests.

-RESTful web services consumer applications can request the following four operations over a URI:
+RESTful web services consumer applications can request the following four operations over a URI: Operation HTTP methods